CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.3 Fileserver.md

 A file server (or file server) is a server in a network that centrally provides files for all authorized users or clients.
 The data can be used by authorized users at the same time, without this z.
 B. to removable media or to distribute by e-mail.
 By keeping the data central, the data can be structured and provided in different file versions.
 For file servers, rights can be assigned centrally and data backup can be done centrally.

 A file server usually manages mass storage devices that are connected to it via interfaces such as SCSI (Small Computer System Interface) or SAS (Serial Attached SCSI).
 The memories are located either directly in the housing of the file server or are connected externally.
 The latter is often referred to as Directly Attached Storage (DAS).
 A file server can work on conventional server hardware or a dedicated appliance, such as a server.
 As a Network Attached Storage (NAS) operated.
-In the case of large volumes of data, central storage area networks (SANs) can often be connected via HBA (Host Bus Adapter) in the server and SAN switches.
+In the case of large volumes of data, central storage area networks (SANs) can often be connected via HBA (host bus adapter) in the server and SAN switches.

 ### 1.2 Objective